Feeling that football scouting is your vocation? Today, I am going to talk about how to become a football scout.

-Gut feeling plays a huge role in identifying skill as well.
+Gut feeling plays a huge role in identifying skills as well.
 Great entrepreneurs have an eye for business opportunities and are capable of investing money where it needs to be.
 Likewise, great scouts have an intuition that lets them pinpoint unique strengths and talents in seemingly unremarkable players.

 Patience is extremely important for an NFL scout as well.
 You may wear rose-colored glasses all you want, but football scouting actually is a very intensive job mentally and time-wise.

 Merely analyzing a game is going to take hours and hours of your time.
-Not only that, but not every game will give you prospects to recommend to your team’s management.
+Not only that but not every game will give you prospects to recommend to your team’s management.
 You’ll need to have the patience to plow through dozens of games to find just one outstanding talent.

 Ability to present yourself